The Baron & Baroness with a group

 The second question is: Do I Go to An Event First or a Practice?

 Events are a large part of what we do in the society.
-There are many different types of events.
-For example we have wars, tournaments, coronations, feast, arts and science, defenders, bardic, archery, and camping events just to name a few.
-Every weekend throughout the year (and major events can last weeks!), we have an event going on somewhere in BC or in one of the neighbouring Principalities (Alberta & the USA) that we can go to.
-Unlike the Renaissance Faires, our events are not for the entertainment of the paying public.
-We do however encourage newcomers who are interested in the Middle Ages and want to participate to come out, dress up and take part in our events and enjoy the medieval world in which we take pride in creating.
+There are many different types of events; we have wars, coronations, feasts, and many types of tournaments.
+Every weekend throughout the year (and major events can last weeks!), we have an event going on somewhere in Tir Righ or elsewhere in An Tir that we can go to.
+Unlike Renaissance Faires, our events are not for the entertainment of the paying public.
+We do however encourage newcomers who are interested in the Middle Ages and want to participate to come out, dress up, and take part in our events.
+Come and enjoy the medieval world in which we take pride creating.

 You should also contact the local Chatelaine for the area and talk to them about what you need to bring to the event.
 Garb?
 Feast gear?
 Tents?
 What is considered period and not period to bring? (ex. pop cans - not period, camping chairs - accepted, wooden chairs, tables and bowls - totally period).
 You will hear the term "period" used frequently in the SCA — it refers to items, behaviour and styles of dress that are considered to be historically appropriate.

-Practices are what we do each week in order to get ready for an event.
-We have many different practices which include Heavy Combat (sword fighting), Rapier (fencing), Archery, Dance and Arts and Science (making, learning, etc.).
-All of our practices are located in the lower mainland areas of Cloverdale, New Westminster, and Burnaby (Archery in the summer and Newcomers' Information Session all year round).
-If you would like to attend one of our practices click on the Events Calendar to find where and when the practices are.
+Practices are what we do each week to get ready for an event.
+We have many different practices which include Heavy Combat (sword fighting), Rapier (fencing), Archery, Dance, and Arts and Science (making, learning, etc.).
+Our practices are located in the throughout the Lower Mainland.
+If you would like to attend one of our practices, go to the Practices Listings to find where and when they are.
 Contact the Officer in charge and let them know that you are coming and for heavy combat and rapier, ask if there is loaner gear available to use.

 Please note that for Youth Combat, the starting age is 16.
-For more information contact the Master of Stables at email@example.com.
+For more information contact the Master of Stables at .

 Where Do I Get Garb?

 The third question is: Where Do I Get Garb?
 "Garb" is what we call medieval clothing and can range, for example, from a 10th Century Viking Apron Dress to a 14th Century Sideless Surcoat.
 There are many ways to get ideas for garb.
 One way is to look around at an event and see what people are wearing.
 Be polite and ask them what the style of garb is called.
 What century and country it is from?
 Books and other resources are another way to get you started.
-All we ask is that you make an attempt to be period and arrive in garb for event.
-For more ideas on where to look for garb click here.
+All we ask is that you make an attempt to be period and arrive in garb for an event.
+For absolute beginners and people interested in just coming and "checking us out", most groups have a service called "Gold Key"; basic garb for newcommers.
+Most large events will have Gold Key available, but you may need to check before-hand.
+Again, contact the Chatelaine to see if Gold Key will be available.

 There is a fourth question that may actually be answered anywhere in the process.
-Most people make decisions about this question after they've have some experience with the SCA.
-The fourth question is: What is my persona?
+Most people make decisions about this question after they've had some experience with the SCA.
+The fourth question is: Who is my persona?

 A "Persona" is an SCA term for the character you are portraying.
 A Persona represents your attempt to make a historically believable character, and then to play that character within the SCA.
 Some people change Personas over time; some people maintain the same Persona for years or even decades!